armollica/TableShaper/README.md

 <br/>

-### `> tableshaper choose`
+### `> tableshaper pick`

 Subset columns.

-There are two ways to choose columns, the "selection" method and the "filter" method.
+There are two ways to pick columns, the "selection" method and the "filter" method.

 The "selection" method is the default method (the `-s, --selection` flag sets it